cybertec-postgresql/pgwatch2/README.md

 # run the image, exposing Grafana on port 3000 and administrative web UI on 8080
 docker run -d -p 3000:3000 8080:8080 --name pw2 cybertec/pgwatch2
 ```
-After a minute you could open a browser at 0.0.0.0:3000 and start looking at metrics and defining your own dashboards.
+After some minutes you could open the ["db-overview"](http://0.0.0.0:3000/dashboard/db/db-overview) dashboard and start
-With some configuration also alerting is possible via Grafana.
+looking at metrics.
+For defining your own dashboards you need to log in as admin (admin/pgwatch2admin).

 For more advanced usecases or for easier problemsolving you can decide to expose all services